-Your first actual strategic move should be to develope a 360 degree viewpoint.
+Your first actual strategic move is developing a 360 degree viewpoint.
 Why?

 Because strategy includes (1) a ranking of your assets, (2) a ranking of your opponents' assets, (3) a ranking of your liabilities, (4) a ranking of your opponents' liabilities, (5) a plan to eventually decrease your opponents' assets and increase their liabilities, and (6) a plan to increase and secure your assets while decreasing your liabilities.

-A strategic plan should include a mission goal AND a mission statement (what do you want to accomplish--look beyond the obvious).
+A strategic plan should include a series of mission goals AND a mission statement (what you want to accomplish, looking beyond the obvious).
 The mission statement includes the viewpoints of any potential opponents to the plan.
-The mission goal is the reason or intent for implementing the plan.
-In a chess tournament, a player's simplest goal is to win the immediate game, but a more-forward thinking player may propose to win in a way which advances chess as a consistent truth.
+In a chess tournament, a player's simplest overall goal is to win the immediate game, but a more-forward thinking player may propose to win in a way which advances chess as a consistent truth.
 The difference is sublime, but often critically important, for often the sublime mind finds ways the obvious mind fails completely to perceive.

 Once the strategic plan is established, next in consideration, as everyone knows, is a selection of a series of potential tactics.